Professor Clive Ruggles

 Clive's research interests centre upon people's interests in, perceptions of, and uses of the sky and celestial objects in various social contexts.
 These topics are encapsulated in the fields of study that have become known as archaeastronomy and ethnoastronomy.
-In 1999 Clive was appointed Professor of Archaeoastronomy within the School, apparently the first such post on the planet.
+In 1999 Clive was appointed Professor of Archaeoastronomy within the School, apparently the first such post in the world.
 He has worked in many parts of the world and published numerous books, papers and articles on subjects ranging from prehistoric Europe and pre-Columbian America to indigenous astronomies in Africa and elsewhere.
-He has ongoing fieldwork projects in Peru and Polynesia and is a leading figure in a joint initiative by UNESCO and the International Astronomical Union working to promote, preserve, and protect the world's most important astronomical heritage sites.
+He is editor-in-chief of the 3-volume Handbook of Archaeoastronomy and Ethnoastronomy, a definitive source on theory, method and practice over the entire field, published by Springer in 2014.
+He has ongoing fieldwork projects in Polynesia and Peru and co-ordinates, on behalf of the International Astronomical Union (IAU), a joint initiative by UNESCO and the IAU working to promote, preserve, and protect the world's most important astronomical heritage sites.

 See Clive's exciting main research pages with access to loads of his images from across the globe and some of his papers too!

 Handbook of Archaeoastronomy and Ethnoastronomy (3 volumes), editor-in-chief (Springer, 2014)